prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 We can quickly create graphics and texts using the `shape` tools, `Pen` tool, and `text` tools in Adobe XD.
 Read [*Work with drawing and text tools*](https://helpx.adobe.com/ca/xd/help/drawing-text-tools.html) article for a quick reference.

-Let's check out the new shape feature in this video to create customizable star shapes.
+Let's check out the improved shape feature in this video to create customizable star shapes.

 <YouTube
   title="Star Ratio (Jan-2020)"